Soft-phonon and charge-density-wave formation in nematic BaNi$_2$As$_2$

-In summary, we have studied the lattice dynamics associated with the formation of an I-CDW in BaNi$_2$As$_2$ by momentum-resolved DS and IXS.
-Intense DS signal and a pronounced anomaly of a transverse optical phonon are observed at the I-CDW ordering vector already close to room temperature.
-Our results demonstrate that the transition to the I-CDW ordered state is driven by the softening of a transverse optical phonon, clarifying its reciprocal space pattern.
-Our calculations show that the observed anomaly can neither be associated to Fermi surface nesting effects nor to local enhancement of the electron-phonon coupling, and overall support an unconventional nature of the CDW instability in this system.
-We conclude by noting that thermodynamic measurements indicated that the five-fold increase of the superconducting T$_c$ for samples with P-doping higher than 7\% is related to a giant phonon softening occurring when the triclinic transition is completely suppressed by P-doping\cite{Kudo2012, Meingast2022}.
-Future DS and IXS measurements on samples of higher P-doping (particularly above 7\% in which I-CDW ordering persists in the absence of triclinic transition~\cite{Yao2022} - will be valuable in elucidating the relevance of nematicity, the structural transition and the CDW ordering in the superconducting pairing.
+In summary, our study revealed intense DS and a pronounced anomaly of a transverse optical phonon at the I-CDW ordering vector of BaNi$_2$As$_2$.
+As previously conjectured~\cite{Merz2021, Meingast2022}, our detailed comparison with thermodynamic data confirm that the small orthorhombic distortion is a direct consequence of the formation of the long-range uniaxial I-CDW state, which is itself driven by the softening of this transverse phonon.
+Our calculations show that the instability of the mode can neither be associated with FS nesting nor with local enhancement of the EPC, and supports an unconventional mechanism.
+We conclude by noting that thermodynamic measurements indicated that the five-fold increase of the superconducting $T_c$ at Phosphorus doping higher than 7\% is related to a giant phonon softening occurring when the triclinic transition is completely suppressed~\cite{Kudo2012, Meingast2022}.
+Future DS and IXS measurements in this doping regime will be valuable in elucidating the relevance of nematicity, the structural transition and the CDW ordering in the superconducting pairing.
+More generally, the approach used here, combining first principle calculations, DS and IXS, is most relevant to address - or revisit - the formation mechanism of recently discovered long-range I-CDW in systems such as overdoped cuprates~\cite{Peng2020,TamNatCom2022} or Kagome superconductors~\cite{LiPRX2021, Neupert2022}.

 \textit{Note added.} During the completion of this manuscript, an IXS study of a phonon softening associated with the I-CDW in BaNi$_2$As$_2$ has been reported ~\cite{Song2022}.